The ONA Foundation

 But people who've never heard of ONA make I AM statements all the time.
 Unfortunately, they tend to be negative statements, such as, "I AM so stupid!" or "I AM always late."
 Interestingly, our culture discourages the use of positive statements, such as "I AM pretty!" or "I AM the fastest member of the team."
 No wonder we have issues with our own self-esteem!

 When someone attempts to aim a YOU ARE at you, this is an attack on your own integrity.
-Even a compliment, "You are talented enough to be a professional!" requires that we deal with it consciously if we are not to leave ourselves at the mercy of the opinions of those around us.
-That doesn't mean we need to refuse compliments or even insults; it just means we should examine them as they come and mentally tally them: "Hmm, that's right, I am talented," or "I have been late in the past, it's true.
+Even a compliment, "You are talented enough to be a professional!" requires that you deal with it consciously if you are not to leave yourself at the mercy of the opinions of those around you.
+That doesn't mean you need to refuse compliments or even insults; it just means you should examine them as they come and mentally tally them: "Hmm, that's right, I am talented," or "I have been late in the past, it's true.
 I don't like that about myself, so I'm going to change it.
-From now on, I AM always on time!"
+From now on, I AM going to be on time!"

 Each System has its own verb in the statement.
 For example, System Two (Acknowledgement) statements are I HAVE; System Four (Connection) are I FEEL.
 All the statements are described in the Workshop section, along with exercises and examples.